Oil helps European stocks rise while tobacco goes up in smoke

 M&A was also a driver.

-SAP (SAPG.DE) shares fell 3 percent, the worst faller on the DAX, after the software company announced its acquisition of consumer sentiment tracker Qualtrics International for $8 billion, a price considered expensive by traders and analysts.
+SAP shares fell 3 percent, the worst faller on the DAX, after the software company announced its acquisition of consumer sentiment tracker Qualtrics International for $8 billion, a price considered expensive by traders and analysts.
+(Reporting by Helen Reid; editing by Josephine Mason)